 The pathway leads health care professionals (HCP) to gain an IV Therapy Passport which enables that person to transfer between organisations in London with their IV skills, without the need to retrain.
 The passport enables health care professionals to transfer with their IV skills, between organisations in London without the need to retrain.

-The pathway is aimed at health care professionals from adult or paediatric branches of nursing, midwifery, and other allied health professionals, whose role requires the administration of intravenous medication for patients.
+The passport is designed for registered and student health care professionals from adult or paediatric branches of nursing, midwifery, and other allied health professionals, whose role requires the administration of intravenous medication for patients.

 The IV Therapy Passport pathway

-The pathway is comprised of three steps, download the pathway.
+The pathway to the passport is comprised of three steps as illustrated below:

 Please note, currently step 3 of the pathway is only accessible within London.